temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [schedule-id](#options-set-for-schedule-id).

-### temporal schedule describe: Get Schedule configuration and current state.
+### temporal schedule describe: Get Schedule configuration and current state

 The `temporal schedule describe` command shows the current configuration of one Schedule, including information about past, current, and future Workflow Runs.